nkmongit/enigma-of-js/JavaScript Objects/README.md

 ### Object.getPrototypeOf()

 - Object.getPrototypeOf() is used to get the internal hidden [[Prototype]] of an object, also accessible through the **proto** property.

+### this

+- In JavaScript, the this keyword refers to an object.
+- Which object depends on how this is being invoked (used or called).Which object depends on how this is being invoked (used or called).
+-